jackkuipers/iBGe/README.md

 The file collateResults.R collates output files from the different runs into the mergedresults directory.

-The analysis of the Sachs data is handled in Sachs.R
+The analysis of the Sachs data is handled in sachs.R, while plots are in the figures directory.